coreecon/coreecon.github.io/README.md

-# coreecon.github.io
+# CoreEcon Interactive tools
-Github Pages Repository
+Repository for all [CoreEcon](!www.core-econ.org) interactive and coding